ddvika/SEM_segmentation/README.md

 1) Image preprocessing and identifying problems with initial data
 2) Identifying and addressed class imbalances in several independent ways
-3) Trained 3 differen convolution segmentation models with additional approaches: U-net and Linknet + backbones, ResUnet
+3) Training 3 different convolution segmentation models with additional approaches: U-net and Linknet + backbones, ResUnet
-4) Have tested GAN for image segmentation
+4) Training GAN for image segmentation

 ## Experiment
 In the experiment part training of the models listed in  tables in **Results** section was performed.
 Three different approaches to the training of each of the models were tested: